 I hope you LOVE these stickers as much as I (and my friends) do.
 And if you have any questions about how to make stickers with a Cricut, or anything else, I’d love to have you ask!

-About the Trapper Keeper and more back-to-school inspiration…
+About the Trapper Keeper

 Missed the ’80’s?
 Have no idea how awesome the Trapper Keeper was?
 Check out the History of the Trapper Keeper by Mental Floss.

 AND, if you would like MORE awesome stickers tutorials I’d love to have you check out my post, How to Use Photos to Draw Stickers in Procreate(this shows you how to trace images to draw).
-As well as How to Draw Stickers in Procreate, which takes you through the whole process of drawing stickers using the Procreate app.
+As well as How to Draw Stickers in Procreate, which takes you through step-by-step how to draw stickers using the Procreate app.

 Love this?
 Share it!

 Thanks for reading!
-I’d love to know what you think about the video, your favorite school supplies, or if you like stickers.
+I’d love to know what you think about the video, your favorite school supplies, or if you like your Cricut stickers.
 Just leave a comment below, and if you found this helpful don’t forget to save the pin image below to your favorite Pinterest Board, or share this with a friend!